-The overall number of employees contributing to the plan decreased in correlation with an overall decrease in employees from 5,899 in 2011 to 5,743 in 2012 with each employee contributing 2% of his or her salary, subject to certain IRS limitations.
-The National Council and local councils each contributed an amount equal to 6.75% of an employee's salary in 2011 and 7.00% in 2012.
-The National Council's employer contribution for 2012 and 2011 was \$4,384 and \$4,159, respectively.
-These amounts represent in excess of 5% of total contributions to the plan in each year.
-In addition, the National Council made an additional payment of \$10,000 in 2011 to ensure the plan's funded status.
+The overall number of employees contributing to the plan decreased in correlation with an overall decrease in employees from 5,743 in 2012 to 5,477 in 2013 with each employee contributing 2 percent of his or her salary, subject to certain IRS limitations.
+The National Council and local councils each contributed an amount equal to 7 percent of an employee's salary in 2013 and 2012.
+The National Council's employer contribution for 2013 and 2012 was \$4,330 and \$4,384, respectively.
+These amounts represent in excess of 5 percent of total contributions to the plan in each year.

-Total employer contributions to the plan, including local councils, were \$19,585 for 2012 and \$18,933 for 2011.
-Including employees' contributions, total contributions for 2012 and 2011, respectively, were \$25,181 and \$24,543.
-For the years ended December 31, 2012 and 2011, the plan had net assets of \$985,518 and \$908,556, respectively.
+Total employer contributions to the plan, including local councils, were \$19,223 for 2013 and \$19,585 for 2012.
+Including employees' contributions, total contributions for 2013 and 2012, respectively, were \$24,715 and \$25,181.
+For the years ended December 31, 2013, and 2012, the plan had net assets of \$1,075,878 and \$985,518, respectively.

 The National Council and local councils contribute such amounts as necessary, on an actuarial basis, to provide the plan with assets sufficient to meet the benefits paid to the plan's members and to meet the funding requirements of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended by the Pension Protection Act of 2006.
 The aforementioned amounts are determined using the "aggregate cost method," interest rates derived from corporate bond yield curves, a mortality table prescribed by the IRS, and an assumption for the average compensation level increase for the year.
-The actuarial present value of accumulated plan benefits for the years ending December 31, 2012 and 2011, was \$926,128 and \$888,262, respectively.
-As of December 31, 2012, the pension plan is believed to be at least 80% funded with contributions exceeding the minimum funding requirements of ERISA.
+The actuarial present value of accumulated plan benefits for the years ending December 31, 2013, and 2012 was \$1,031,706 and \$926,128, respectively.
+As of December 31, 2013, the pension plan is believed to be at least 80 percent funded with contributions exceeding the minimum funding requirements of ERISA.

-2012 National Officers, Executive Board, and Advisory Council
+2013 National Officers, Executive Board, and Advisory Council